 The Best Partnership category honors companies and charitable organizations for working together to address important social issues.
 The winner of this award is determined by online public voting at www.corporatecitizenshipvote.com.
 Voting in the 2011 competition begins today, September 19, and will continue until 11:59 p.m.
 Eastern Time on October 28.
 In 2010, more than 15,000 votes were cast to select the winning partnership.

-SSP and Intel were recognized in this prestigious category of the annual Corporate Citizenship Awards program for our collaboration in the Intel Science Talent Search, the Intel International Science and Engineering Fair, and the SSP Fellowship.
+The Society and Intel were recognized in this prestigious category of the annual Corporate Citizenship Awards program for our collaboration in the Intel Science Talent Search, the Intel International Science and Engineering Fair, and the Society Fellowship.
 These programs inspire and support our next generation of scientific leaders.